Lumines: Puzzle Fusion: Development and release

 Yokota initially thought the game's soundtrack would be limited to techno and dance music, and worried the project lacked musical variety.
 Takayuki Nakamura joined the project as the lead composer after the prototype was completed with Yokota assisting.
-He overcame this problem by constructing a variety of songs that were based on an understanding of the game's design and considered the final product to be reminiscent of ambient music.
+This was addressed by composing a wider variety of tracks that were based on an understanding of the game's design and considered the final product to be reminiscent of ambient music.
 Nakamura primarily used Reason and Ableton Live software to compose the songs.
 His goal for the background music was to feel complete and enjoyable to listen to despite it changing during gameplay.
 The music and skins were simultaneously developed; the music had to be completed before the skins were finalized.
 Exceptions were made for the tracks "The SPY loves me" and "Japanese Form", which were directly influenced by Yokota's design.
 Due to the playing field being 16 columns wide, Nakamura implemented strict rules for the songs to follow 4/4 time signature for them to be synchronized with the time line, resulting in two bars being completed for every time line sweep.
 He made an exception for the song "Big Elpaso", which alternates between time signatures 5/4 and 3/4, resulting in an average of a 4/4.

 On December 12, 2004, Lumines: Puzzle Fusion was published by Bandai and released in Japan as a launch title for the PSP.
 For North America and Europe, the game was published by Ubisoft and was released on March 23 and September 1, 2005, respectively.